Understand your company's position and learn more about the options available

-You’ll need to be honest with yourself and face up to figures in front of you - it may be just a temporary problem that can easily be resolved, or maybe you’ve been in denial and there are serious underlying issues which will take radical steps to rescue the business.
-Once a company begins experiencing cash flow problems the biggest worry for directors is being faced with a winding up petition by creditors which means your company may potentially be a matter of days from liquidation.
+You’ll need to be honest with yourself and face up to figures in front of you - your cash flow issues may be just a temporary problem that can easily be resolved, but also consider whether you’ve been in denial and there are serious underlying issues which will take radical steps to rescue the business in order to save the company from closing.

-There are several different ways in which cash flow may be improved, such as by increasing income, improving profit margins or by reducing the debt repayments to creditors through negotiations.
+There are several different ways in which cash flow may be improved, such as by increasing income, improving profit margins or by reducing the debt repayments to creditors through formal or informal negotiations.
 Therefore, if you're unable to increase income despite your best efforts and you can't afford to pay off your bills and debts, then the only remaining option for rescuing your business from insolvency is to approach your creditors and HMRC with some type of payment plan proposal to begin the route to recovery.

-For more information on how to handle cash flow problems and the options available for your company, you can arrange a free consultation with a Real Business Rescue specialist at one of our 100 Offices or you can call our specific director hotline for immediate and confidential advice from a licensed insolvency practitioner.
+For more information on how to handle cash flow problems and the options available for your company, you can arrange a free consultation with a Real Business Rescue specialist at one of our 100+ Offices or you can call our specific director hotline for immediate and confidential advice from a licensed insolvency practitioner.

 Once a company begins experiencing cash flow problems the biggest worry for directors is being faced with a winding up petition.
-It may be just a temporary problem that can easily be resolved, but the underlying issues could be serious which will take radical steps to rescue a business.
+It may be just a temporary problem that can easily be resolved, but the underlying issues could be serious which will require more formal restructuring help.
 Business cash flow problems open the door for a great number of other issues which can lead to formal insolvency proceedings unless you seek help from professional insolvency specialists at the very first warning signs.

 In a nutshell, a cash flow problem is simply when debts outweigh the money coming in.
 There could be a number of reasons why a business has a deficit in available funds, but usually the sources of cash flow problems can be categorised into three main areas: